FICO - The First Step to Owning

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to be positive that allowing you a loan is a safe move.
-Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of someone with a higher credit score.
+Lenders want to ensure that giving you a loan isn't a risk for them.
+Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of someone having a stronger FICO score.

-Getting your credit in order is the first step in buying a home.
-Call us at 760-727-3776 and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get it?
-Improving your FICO score takes time.
-It can be rare to make a large-scale change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+There are methods to boost your score.
+Building your FICO score takes time.
+It can be rare to make a significant stride change in your credit score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+Here are some ways you can improve your credit score:

 - Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is holding the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt sitting on one card.
+But, you steer clear of having one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the most of your debt transferred to a single card.

-- Department store cards and gas station cards.
-For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to improve credit, increase your spending limits and keep up your payments, which will raise your FICO score.
-You must always avoid carrying a high balance for more than a couple of months because these types of cards normally have a larger interest rate.
+- Retail cards and service station cards.
+For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
+You must always beware of carrying a large balance for too long because these types of cards traditionally have a surprising interest rate.

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
-But, make sure you pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
+But, be sure to pay them off in no more than two or three payments.

-- Keep up with payments.
-Late payments kill your credit history.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the surest way to show that you're able to make payments to a bank.
+- Pay on time.
+Delinquent payments drastically drop your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.

-Knowing the methods you can use to improve your FICO score, you can move toward becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Stoneridge Realty & Property Management Services, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the ways you can improve your FICO score, you can move toward becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Stoneridge Realty & Property Management Services, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.